 The Company has elected to present accrued interest receivable separate from the amortized cost basis of financial assets carried at amortized cost.
-The Company excludes accrued interest receivable balances from tabular disclosures about financial assets carried at amortized cost.
 The Company generally does not estimate an ACL on accrued interest receivable balances since uncollectible accrued interest is timely written off in accordance with the Company's accounting policies for non-accrual loans.
-Under unusual circumstances, such as those presented by deferrals granted due to the COVID-19 pandemic, the Company evaluates whether its non-accrual policies continue to consistently provide for timely reversal of accrued interest receivable.
+Under unusual circumstances, the Company evaluates whether its non-accrual policies continue to consistently provide for timely reversal of accrued interest receivable.
 If considered necessary, the Company records an allowance for uncollectible accrued interest receivable, determined using essentially the same methodologies used to estimate the ACL on the amortized cost basis of the related loans.
 The allowance is deducted from accrued interest receivable and presented within other assets on the consolidated balance sheets, distinct from the ACL.
 Changes in the ACL related to accrued interest receivable are included in the provision for credit losses.